 Industrial Revenue Bonds (IRBs) are designed to help Wisconsin municipalities support industrial development through the sale of tax-exempt bonds.

-IRBs are tax-exempt bonds that can be used to stimulate capital investment and job creation by providing private borrowers with access to financing at interest rates that are lower than conventional bank loans.
-The IRB process involves five separate entities – the borrower, lender, bond attorney, issuer, and WEDC.
-WEDC allocates the bonding authority or the volume cap for the program under Wis.
-Stat. §238.10 and the Policy on the Allocation of Volume Cap.
-The municipalities and counties sell the IRBs and loan the proceeds to eligible businesses undertaking eligible projects.
+IRBs can be used to stimulate capital investments and job creation by providing private borrowers with access to financing at interest rates that are typically lower than conventional bank loans.
+The Wisconsin Economic Development Corporation (WEDC) allocates the bonding authority or the volume cap for the program.

 - No more than 25% of the net proceeds of the bonds may be used for land acquisition.

 - No used property can be acquired with bond proceeds, unless substantial rehabilitation is done within two years after the later of the date the property was acquired or the date the bond was issued.
-Substantial rehabilitation is defined as 15% of the amount financed with the proceeds of the bonds for buildings, 100% for “structures other than a building”.
-The rehabilitation has to take place within the existing footprint of the building to be acquired.
+Substantial rehabilitation means 15% of the amount financed with the proceeds of the bonds for buildings, 100 percent for “structures other than a building”, which essentially means bond cannot be used to acquire used equipment.

 - The average maturity of the bonds cannot exceed 120% of the weighted average economic life of the project.

 - Depreciation of bond-financed property must be straight-line, not accelerated.